-If you are disabled from working, you may well be depending on receiving long-term disability benefits (LTD benefits) through a policy provided by your employer.
-Knowing the right steps and timeframe in which to apply for LTD benefits can make all the difference in being approved for benefits when you need them most.
+If you are disabled from working, you may well be depending on receiving long-term disability benefits through a policy provided by your employer.
+Knowing the right steps and timeframe in which to apply for long term disability benefits (LTD benefits) can make all the difference in being approved for benefits when you need them most.

 Depending on the policy, long-term disability insurance pays a percentage of your salary, typically 50 to 60 percent.
 The benefits last until you go back to work or for the maximum number of the years stated in the policy (either limited by the policy or near your retirement age).

 It is very important to understand that LTD benefits usually require a separate application from short-term disability benefits.
 If your policy provides for short-term benefits, these will usually last for only 1-6 months — exactly how long they are available depends on the particular policy.
 If you continue to be disabled and unable to work after your short-term benefits expire, you usually need to apply separately for long-term disability benefits.